What is unemployment?

 Q. How is unemployment measured in the UK?

 This is separate to the claimant count which measures the number of people claiming benefits because they are out of work.
-It includes people who are on Jobseeker's Allowance and people claiming Universal Credit, where claimants have to be seeking work to qualify.
+It includes people who are on Jobseeker's Allowance and people who are claiming Universal Credit and required to look for work.

 Q. How many people are unemployed in the UK?